HIPERFIT/hiperfit.github.com/reading-group.md

 layout: page
 ---

+## Description
 This page documents the activities of the HIPERFIT reading group, which was initiated in April 2015.
-All HIPERFIT faculty and students are welcome to participate in the meetings.
-We meet on tuesdays from 13:00 to 15:00, with the schedule listed below (will updated continuously).
+We meet on tuesdays from 13:00 to 15:00 (approx.), with the schedule listed below (will updated continuously).

-For Ph.D. students applying for ECTS-credit, attendance is mandatory.

 The reading group will run for 23 times, with an expected time usage around 8 hours for each session (including preparation), which will total 184 hours, which should correspond to 7.5 ECTS.

+### Topics
+We will be reading papers in several topics in the core area of HIPERFIT, namely functional programming languages for financial IT.

+ * Programming language design for parallel programming
+ * Type systems for array based languages (e.g. dependent types)
+ * high-performance computing optimizations and algorithms.
+ * Automatic/algorithmic differentiation
+ * Finance and monte-carlo simulation

+### Participants
+ * Troels Henriksen (Ph.D. student)
+ * Danil Annenkov (Ph.D. student)
+ * Frederik Meisner Madsen (Ph.D. student)
+ * Martin Dybdal (Ph.D. student)
+ * Andrzej Filinski (Supervisor)
+ * Martin Elsman (Supervisor)
+ * Cosmin Oancea (Supervisor)

+Other HIPERFIT faculty and students are welcome to participate in the meetings on voluntary basis.

 ##Schedule (2015)